S&P 500, Nasdaq close at record highs ahead of tech earnings wave

 Also on investors' radar is a reading of first-quarter gross domestic product later this week to gauge the pace of economic recovery in the United States.

-Cryptocurrency and blockchain-related firms, including Riot Blockchain and Marathon Patent Group, surged as bitcoin snapped five straight days of losses.
+Cryptocurrency and blockchain-related firms, including Riot Blockchain (RIOT.O) and Marathon Patent Group (MARA.O), surged as bitcoin snapped five straight days of losses.

-Reporting by Shivani Kumaresan and Shreyashi Sanyal in Bengaluru and by Noel Randewich in Oakland, Calif.; Editing by Marguerita Choy and Sriraj Kalluvila

 Our Standards: The Thomson Reuters Trust Principles.